opcua-lads/.github/profile/README.md

 <b>Browse the standard: https://reference.opcfoundation.org/LADS/v100/docs/</b>
 ##

-We want to help you get started and enable you to enter the strong foundations of the OPC UA ecosystem for laboratory/analytical device.
+We want to help you get started and enable you to enter the strong foundations of the OPC UA ecosystem for your laboratory/analytical devices.

 #
 <h2>1.
 Learn about OPC UA</h2>